zhuonanhao/DDG_Tutorial_Website/Documentation.md

 ## MATLAB Implementation

-The overall numerical algorithms can be found in the figure below, and the detailed explanations for each MATLAB file are as follows:
+The detailed MATLAB implementation can be found in the [GitHub repository](https://github.com/weicheng-huang-mechanics/DDG_Tutorial).
+Here we explain The functions of each file and their relationships.

 ![Algorithm](assets/figures/algorithm.png)